saoron/generator-node-express-firebase/readme.md

 ## Diff from [DaftMonk/generator-angular-fullstack](https://github.com/DaftMonk/generator-angular-fullstack)

-> generator-node-express-mongo originated from v2.1.1 of generator-angular-fullstack
+> generator-node-express-mongo originated from generator-angular-fullstack v2.1.1

 **Removed all client generation (Angular tier of the stack)** **Added seed files to the endpoint generator:**